Caravan and Camping Hub Australia

 Some national parks will advise you of a minimum pressure to start with before the beach entrance, always follow the advice.

 Again, there are too many variables to list.
-But as a general rule of thumb for a trailer that is not too heavily loaded, I would start with the same pressure as the tow vehicle. owing a heavy load such as a caravan, you may need to increase the tire pressure to compensate for the additional weight.
-This can help ensure that the tires don’t overheat and wear prematurely, which can be dangerous.
+But as a general rule of thumb for a trailer that is not too heavily loaded, I would start with the same pressure as the tow vehicle.
+Towing a heavy load such as a caravan, you may need to increase the tyre pressure to compensate for the additional weight.
+This can help ensure that the tyres don’t overheat and wear prematurely, which can be dangerous.
 Generally, start 3-5 psi above the tow vehicle.

 In the sand, the previous applies, try for 20psi in the tow vehicle and 20-25psi in the Caravan or Trailer.

 This will be a lot of trial and error to work out what is best for your setup.
-As always contact the tire or Caravan manufacturer, they will have a template or standard tire pressures that are applied to all Caravans and tow vehicles.
+As always contact the tyre or Caravan manufacturer, they will have a template or standard tyre pressures that are applied to all Caravans and tow vehicles.

-What tire pressure should I use in the Mud, or on something like the Telegraph track?
+What tyre pressure should I use in the Mud, or on something like the Telegraph track?

 Again, alot of variables are at play here.
 We recently did the Tele track, one of the most challenging 4×4 experiences that Australia has to offer.

-When we got started on the Tele track we deflated our tires to 18psi and that was suitable for nearly every water crossing, mud patch or rock climb that we encountered.
+When we got started on the Tele track we deflated our tyres to 18psi and that was suitable for nearly every water crossing, mud patch or rock climb that we encountered.
 The only deviation from this was the formidable Nolans Brook.
-To counter the extremely sandy bottom of the crossing we let our tires down to 10psi.
+To counter the extremely sandy bottom of the crossing we let our tyres down to 10psi.

-So our recomendation is to start at 18psi and see how you go from there.
-We were using Bridgestone K02 tires with a fairly robust sidewall.
+So our recommendation is to start at 18psi and see how you go from there.
+We were using Bridgestone K02 tyres with a fairly robust sidewall.

 Conclusion

-As I said previously there is no ‘silver bullet’ to tackle tire pressures.
+As I said previously there is no ‘silver bullet’ to tackle tyre pressures.

-Assess your setup, load, tire profiles and sidewall height and start at a safe tire pressure range and go down/up from there once you see how the performance goes, you will be surprised the difference a few psi can make!
+Assess your setup, load, tyre profiles and sidewall height and start at a safe tyre pressure range and go down/up from there once you see how the performance goes, you will be surprised the difference a few psi can make!

-Let us know your thoughts on tire pressures.
+Let us know your thoughts on tyre pressures

 Leave a Comment